When to see a doctorBy Mayo Clinic staff

 Make an appointment with your doctor if your abdominal pain worries you or lasts more than a few days.

 In the meantime, find ways to ease your pain.
 For instance, eat smaller meals if your pain is accompanied by indigestion.
-Avoid taking over-the-counter pain relievers such as aspirin or ibuprofen (Advil, Motrin, others) because these can cause stomach irritation that may worsen abdominal pain.
+Avoid taking over-the-counter pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others) because these can cause stomach irritation that may worsen abdominal pain.